nia-cloud-official/Yellow/README.md

 ## Support

-If you encounter any issues or have questions, please visit our [Help Center](https://yellow.top/help) or contact our support team at support@yellow.top.
+If you encounter any issues or have questions, please visit our [Help Center](https://theyellow.top/help) or contact our support team at support@theyellow.top.

 ## Feedback

 We value your feedback!
-Please send your suggestions or report any bugs to feedback@yellow.top
+Please send your suggestions or report any bugs to feedback@theyellow.top

 ## Contributing

 We are always looking to improve Yellow.
-If you're interested in contributing, please check out our [Contribution Guidelines](https://yellow.top/contribute).
+If you're interested in contributing, please check out our [Contribution Guidelines](https://theyellow.top/contribute).

 ## License